opnuub/iac-riscv-cw-24/Flavio_Gazzetta_Project_Brief.md

 ---
 ---

-## Pipelin - Added or Edited Components
+## Pipeline - Added or Edited Components

 ---